Microswimmers learning chemotaxis with genetic algorithms: Results

 RL algorithms are designed to optimize the \textit{policy} of a so-called \textit{agent} during training: In general, the policy is a highly complex and task-specific quantity that maps the state of an \textit{environment}, i.e.\ everything the agent can perceive \az{(input)}, onto actions which the agent can actively propose \az{(output)} in order to maximize an objective (or reward) function (see Fig.~\ref{Fig:1}).
 Such rewards might be related to maximize the score of a computer game \cite{Mnih2013}, to minimize the (free) energy when folding proteins \cite{Senior2020}, or -- as in our case -- to maximize the distance that a microswimmer actively moves along a certain direction.

 In our approach the agent represents the internal decision making machinery responsible for the deformations of the microswimmer.
-The agent takes as input (i.e.\ as information it needs to decide about future actions) the state of the environment given by the instantaneous arm lengths $L_1(t)$ and $L_2(t)$, \az{and arm velocities $V_i(t)=dL_i(t)/dt$, $i=1,2$.} In addition \az{we allow} the total length $L_{\rm T}(t)=L_1(t)+L_2(t)$, and \az{the velocity $V_{\rm T}(t)=V_1(t)+V_2(t)$ as input. } The arm lengths are normalized by the default length $L_0=10R$ and subjected to restoring forces acting when $L_1$,$L_2$ are $>1.3L_0$ or $<0.7L_0$ in order to limit the extent of $L_1$ and $L_2$ (see SI Appendix).
-With this information the agent proposes actions which in our case are the forces $ F_1(t)$ and $ F_3(t)$ that determine the dynamics of the swimmer.
+The agent takes as input (i.e.\ as information it needs to decide about future actions) the state of the environment given by the instantaneous arm lengths $L_1(t)$ and $L_2(t)$, \az{and arm velocities $V_i(t)=dL_i(t)/dt$, $i=1,2$.} In addition \az{we use} the total length $L_{\rm T}(t)=L_1(t)+L_2(t)$, and \az{the velocity $V_{\rm T}(t)=V_1(t)+V_2(t)$ as input.} The arm lengths are normalized by the default length $L_0=10R$ and subjected to restoring forces acting when $L_1$,$L_2$ are $>1.3L_0$ or $<0.7L_0$ in order to limit the extent of $L_1$ and $L_2$ (see SI Appendix).
+With this information the agent proposes actions which in our case are the forces $F_1(t)$ and $ F_3(t)$ that determine the dynamics of the swimmer.
 The full hydrodynamic environment, including the three-bead model of the microswimmer, represents the (interactive) environment, whose state is updated after the agent has actively proposed its actions (see left part of Fig.~\ref{Fig:1}).
-In an effort to train unidirectional motion we choose the COM position $x_\mathrm{c}$ of a microswimmer to be maximized after a fixed integration time $T_\mathrm{I}$; \az{$x_{\rm c}$ thus }represents the cumulative reward of this training process.
+In an effort to train unidirectional motion we choose the COM position $x_\mathrm{c}$ of a microswimmer to be maximized after a fixed integration time $T_\mathrm{I}$; \az{$x_{\rm c}$ thus} represents the cumulative reward of this training process.
 In this manner we achieve positive reinforcement when the swimmer moves to the right (positive $x$ direction) and negative reinforcement when it swims to the left (negative $x$ direction).

-In an effort to approximate the analytically unknown \az{optimum} policy of the microswimmer we use ANNs (see bottom left panel of Fig.~\ref{Fig:1} and Methods) \az{where the output is represented by output neurons nonlinearly connected to the input neurons using hyperbolic tangent functions whose arguments depend on the weights of the connections.} In our case the internal structure of the ANN (weights and topology) is successively optimized using the NEAT genetic algorithm to maximize the reward (for details see Methods and SI Appendix).
+In \az{order} to approximate the analytically unknown \az{optimum} policy of the microswimmer we use ANNs \az{where the output neurons are connected to the input vector, either directly or through emergent hidden neurons, using nonlinear activation functions whose arguments depend on the weights of the connections (see bottom left panel of Fig.~\ref{Fig:1} and Methods).} In our case the internal structure of the ANN (weights and topology) is successively optimized using the NEAT genetic algorithm to maximize the reward (for details see Methods and SI Appendix).